OC&C Case Interview Guide

 OC&C is one of the more minor strategy consulting firms that exist across the globe but they hold a high reputation for the quality of their work.
 Two Booz Allen Hamilton partners founded OC&C in 1987 because they wanted to focus on strategic work as it is what they found most interesting.
 Soon after OC&C was founded, a quick succession of mergers occurred with two other firms that had been founded by ex-McKinsey partners for the same reason.
 This resulted in OC&C offices in London, Germany, and the Netherlands within a couple of years.
 Now, the firm employs 500 people across 11 countries and 14 offices.
 They are smaller than their strategy consulting peers - not only in geographical footprint but also in industries they focus on.
 OC&C focuses on 7 industries and does a lot of work with private equity clients as well.

-OC&C does not lay out their preferred characteristics for graduates and new hires but we know from talking to current employees and candidates that have gone through the interview process that they focus on four key attributes:
+OC&C does not lay out its preferred characteristics for graduates and new hires but we know from talking to current employees and candidates that have gone through the interview process that they focus on four key attributes:

 Every client engagement is focused on a problem they are facing and have not encountered before.
 OC&C is looking for a team of problem solvers that can provide a logical and structured answer to these problems.